thejustinwalsh/react-concurrent-store/README.md

-# react-use-store
+# react-concurrent-store

 Ponyfill of experimental React concurrent stores.

-> [!WARNING]
-> **This package uses React internals** that could be removed in any future version at any time.
+> [!WARNING] > **This package uses React internals** that could be removed in any future version at any time.
 Specifically `getCacheForType` and `useCacheRefresh` from React's internal APIs.
 These internals have been available in both React 19.0 and React 19.1 releases, but there is no guarantee they will remain available in future versions.

 _Work In Progress_

 - [x] Update types and add support for stores without a reducer
 - [ ] Add tests for ~Suspense and~ useTransition with async stores or stores of promises `(in-progress)`
-- [ ] Add docs site with interactive examples
+- [x] Add docs site with interactive examples
 - [ ] Investigate SSR and streaming of promises and store values

 ## Why